 The name in which property is held doesn't determine whether it is marital or nonmarital property.
 Regardless of whether title is held individually or by the spouses in some form of co-ownership (such as joint tenancy, tenancy in common, tenancy by the entirety, or community property), most property acquired during the marriage is considered marital property, and both spouses have an interest in it.

 If property qualifies as "marital property," then it is subject to equitable distribution by the court.

-Nonmarital property is property that is owned solely by one spouse or the other, not by the couple together.
-Nonmarital property isn't subject to equitable division, but remains the property of the owner spouse.
+Separate property is owned solely by one spouse or the other, not by the couple together: it's not subject to equitable division, but remains the sole property of the owner spouse.

-Here are some common categories of nonmarital property:
+Here are some common categories of seperate property:

 - property acquired by one spouse by gift, legacy, or descent

 - property acquired by one spouse in exchange for property that spouse acquired before the marriage or by gift, legacy or descent